bingling-sama/Eidolon/README.md

 - Thanks to [@tnqzh123](https://github.com/tnqzh123) for project feature design and some technical support.
 - Thanks to [@beanflame](https://github.com/beanflame) for opengl technical support.
 - Thanks to [@sunjunnan79](https://github.com/sunjunnan79) for deleting `.DS_Store`.
 (Seriously)
+- Thanks to players who provided skins for testing.